mikenye/docker-youtube-dl/README.md

 * Will download oldest videos first, so videos can be sorted by "date added" in Plex
 * Will download the best quality up to a maximum of 1080p (prevent 4K downloads)
 * Will format videos with a separate folder for each uploader.

-## Ports

-No port mappings are required for this container.

 ## Docker Image Update